AllenHeartcore/ECE411_UIUC23fa/mp4/doc/mp4cp3.md

 Observations:

-Can show Global Predictor on Coremark workload is better than baseline
+Can show Local Predictor on Coremark workload is better than baseline

 Human Context :